revaturelabs/interviewquestions/Java/Threads/Multithreading.md

 ---

-6. Explain about thread prioity.
+6. Explain about thread priority.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)
 <details><summary> <b>Show Answer</b> </summary>
 <blockquote>

- - Priorities are represented by a number between 1 and 10.
-Each thread has a priority.
+ - Each thread has a priority.
+Priorities are represented by a number between 1 and 10.
- - Whaere the thread scheduler schedules the threads according to their priority known as <b> preemptive scheduling</b>.
+ - Where the thread scheduler schedules the threads according to their priority known as <b> preemptive scheduling</b>.

  </blockquote>

  </details>

  ---
- 7. List the methods in thread priority.
+ 7. List the methods related to the thread priority.

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)